Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Experiment Design

 \paragraph{Task selection:} We select five tasks designed to probe distinct model capabilities.
-Specifically, we use a subset of the Long Range Arena (LRA) benchmarks \citep{Tay2021}, consisting of (i) \textit{Long ListOps}, which tests reasoning over deeply nested structures where every token in the input sequence is essential; (ii) \textit{Byte-level text classification} (IMDb), which evaluates compositional generalization and the ability to process long natural-language sequences with sparse informative signals; and (iii) \textit{Image classification from pixel sequences} (CIFAR-10), which emphasizes learning sparse local and global spatial relationships.

-In addition, we include (iv) the \textit{MQAR} task \citep{zoology2023}, which requires associative recall, stressing a model’s ability to retain and retrieve specific elements of the input sequence with high fidelity, as well as (v) the next token prediction task on \textit{WikiText-103} \citep{merity2016pointer} dataset, which underscores the models capabilities relevant for natural language processing.
+Specifically, we use a subset of the Long Range Arena (LRA) benchmarks \cite{Tay2021}, consisting of (i) \textit{Long ListOps}, which tests reasoning over deeply nested structures where every token in the input sequence is essential; (ii) \textit{Byte-level text classification} (IMDb), which evaluates compositional generalization and the ability to process long natural-language sequences with sparse informative signals; and (iii) \textit{Image classification from pixel sequences} (CIFAR-10), which emphasizes learning sparse local and global spatial relationships.
+In addition, we include (iv) the \textit{MQAR} task \cite{zoology2023}, which requires associative recall, stressing a model’s ability to retrieve specific elements of the input sequence with high fidelity, as well as (v) the next token prediction task on \textit{WikiText-103} \cite{merity2016pointer}, which underscores the model's natural language generation capabilities (the {WikiText} visualizations have been deferred to the Appendix).
 Together, these tasks capture a spectrum of challenges: long-context reasoning, compositionality, spatial structure learning, and selective memory.

-\paragraph{Model selection:} We evaluate six representative architectures: two linear time-invariant (LTI) SSMs (S4 \citep{S4} and LRU \citep{LRU}), one LPV SSM (Mamba-2 \citep{mamba2}), and three causal attention mechanisms (softmax attention~\citep{Transformer}, norm attention~\citep{sieber2024understanding} and linear attention~\citep{Katharopoulos2020}).
-To ensure a fair comparison, for each task we fix the overall architecture and tune the remaining hyperparameters to achieve competitive performance relative to the best known baselines.
-The complete training details are provided in Appendix~\ref{app:exp-details}.